enqueuer-land/enqueuer/README.md

 Once enqueuer runs every requisition, it compiles a summary and sends it to every publisher listed in output.
 An important thing to note is that every available report publisher is available here.
 You can run `$ nqr -p` to check available report publishers. \
-Another important thing to note is the 'format' value.
-By default a 'json' summary is generated, but you can change it to whatever format you would like.
+Another important thing to note is the `format` value.
+By default a `json` summary is generated, but you can change it to whatever format you would like.
 You can run `$ nqr -f` to check available formats.

     outputs: